Take it all in.

-Wending along side the San Antonio River, through old neighborhoods and farmlands, the Mission Hike and Bike Trail provides respite from the daily pressure and grind of city life.
-From Mission Concepción to Mission Espada, eight (8) miles of dedicated paved pathways are reserved for the hiker and biker.
-An easy walk or ride, it is suitable for even young members of the family.
+Winding alongside the San Antonio River through old neighborhoods and farmlands, the Hike & Bike Trail provides respite from the daily grind of city life.
+Dedicated paved pathways that connect the missions along the river are reserved for pedestrians only.
+The Hike & Bike Trail is an easy walk or ride and is suitable for even children.

 For more information on the flora and fauna along the trail, visit our Nature page!

 The El Camino de San Antonio Missions is a program offered by the Archdiocese of San Antonio that encourages and supports pilgrimage to these sacred sites.
 Today, the four missions churches still exist as active parishes.If you are interested in thiis program please visit the Padre Margil Pilgrimage Center located directly behind Mission Concepción, or their website.